Go Outside: Fun and Adventure

 - If your visit to Birmingham falls on a Saturday between April and December, it is essential you start the day at The Market at Pepper Place.
 Here you’ll find locally grown everything, from apples to zucchini.
 Grab a couple of Chilton County peaches and some homemade macaroons with coffee for breakfast.
 This is the outdoor place to be in Birmingham on Saturday mornings.

 - Next, we’re off to Red Mountain Park where your biking and hiking can continue.
-Or you may prefer to investigate the Red Ore Zip Tour.
+Or you may prefer to investigate the Vulcan Materials Zip Trip.
 This aerial adventure is a thrilling ride with beautiful views of the mountain’s natural landscape, historical mining sites and the surrounding valleys.
 This Zipline tour takes you 40 feet above Red Mountain, Tarzaning your way from treehouse to treehouse on a series of seven zip lines.
 If you’re really self-confident and ambitious, you can explore self-guided courses, from wall climbs and rope swings to bridge balances.
 Obstacle courses range from easy to challenging, or you could take the ultimate ride on the Mega Zip.

 - Dinner tonight is at Sky Castle, one of the city’s newest gastro lounges serving small plates and large plates.
 Or try out another new eatery, Ovenbird, which is all the rage among devoted foodies.
 Order the goat and grits.
 (Really.
 It’s fabulous.)

 - For a nightcap, head to Oasis.
 Since Birmingham is made up of neighborhoods, this is a place where everybody knows your name—or will before you leave.
 Live music often.